 Several accounts refer to a raid by twenty four aircraft from Hemswell where 61Sqn & 144Sqn were based and that air reconnaissance on the 29th July showed "severe damage" to the newer aqueduct.
 It therefore seems likely that the date of the mystery raid was the 25-26th July 1940.

-Ten Hampden crews spent several weeks practising 'attacking' canals in Lincolnshire and many hours were spent examining plasticine models of the target area.
+Hampden crews spent several weeks practising 'attacking' canals in Lincolnshire and many hours were spent examining plasticine models of the target area.
 Finally, five of the crews were chosen to attack the original stone aqueduct and the 'rejects' (which included a young bomber pilot called Guy Gibson) were to carry out a diversionary raid.
+The difficulty of the task, which was to take place at low level and at night, can be appreciated by this image of the cramped pilot's position in the Hampden.

 Some accounts of the raid say that Flt Lt Learoyd from 49 Sqn made a solo reconnaissance of the target area on the night of 11-12th August but the operational records of his squadron make no mention of this flight.